 Want to discover the real Norway winter travel and go on an epic road trip accessible by self-drive from Oslo?
-Fancy finding out the best places to visit in Norway in winter with thrilling winter activities?
-The Norway winter travel itinerary below will help you with just that!
+Fancy finding out some of the best places to visit in Norway in winter with thrilling winter activities and without many people?
+The Norway winter itinerary below will help you do just that!

 Picture the white, hilly landscape, frosty trees, and fluffy snow.
 Joyful fireplace in the wooden cabin or a cottage with the terrace hanging just above the fjord.
 Winter outdoor adventures, cross-country skiing, dog sledding and everything snow-related.
 Yes, Norway winter travel experience is a special one.

-This 5 days Norway winter itinerary is perfect for the New Year’s Eve or Christmas break or just any type of winter holidays.
+The Norway winter itinerary below is perfect for the New Year’s Eve or Christmas break or just any type of winter holidays.
 We tried to balance the peaceful stay in nature with some outdoor winter adventures and exploring some beautiful places.
-As a bonus, they happen to be off-season in the winter, which basically means – the best time eva’.
+As a bonus, they happen to be off-season in the winter, which basically means – no people, only nature and you, so the best time eva’.

-However, remember, that the winter time is more difficult for traveling.
+However, remember, that travel in Norway in winter is more difficult than any other season.
 You always need to account for the bad weather and early dark hours when you calculate the driving time.
 More about how to drive in Norway in winter, what to expect and the details about car rental in Norway below.

 Want even more arctic experience?
 Check the best things to do in Svalbard High Arctic

-In the morning, leave Oslo and head north-west in the direction of Nesbyen.
+After you visit the capital head north-west in the direction of Nesbyen.

 Nesbyen is a small town, lying around 150 km from Oslo and 70 km from Geilo.
 If you prefer, you can head straight to Geilo and spend more days there, but I recommend stopping in the little town of Nesbyen first.
 Filled with culture and history, kilometres of cross-country skiing tracks (it’s so Norwegian!), alpine slopes and beautiful quiet landscape, it’s a perfect winter holiday destination to get away from it all.